Wrongful Death Lawsuits: Who Can File and What to Expect

 Florida law limits who can file a wrongful death lawsuit on behalf of a deceased individual.
 In some jurisdictions, family members can file a lawsuit seeking compensation for wrongful death.
 Florida, however, only allows the personal representative of the deceased individual’s estate to file a wrongful death case.

-A personal representative, sometimes called the executor, is in charge of managing an individual’s affairs and estate following their death.
-The deceased’s person’s will or estate plan typically names the executor.
-If an individual dies without a will or an estate plan, the court can appoint a personal representative.
+A personal representative, sometimes called the executor, manages an individual’s affairs and estate following their death.
+The deceased’s will or estate plan typically names the executor.
+The court can appoint a personal representative if an individual dies without a will or an estate plan.

 In addition to limitations on who can file a wrongful death lawsuit, there are also strict legal deadlines.
 The Florida statute of limitations on wrongful death gives the personal representative two years from death to file a lawsuit seeking compensation.
 This wrongful death care timeline can be challenging, especially in cases where there is no named personal representative, and the court needs to weigh in.
 This process takes time and can limit the time the personal representative has to file a case.